A Travel Price Comparison for United States of America Asheville vs. Charlottesville for Nightlife, Hiking, Food, and Old Town

 One day in Asheville or Charlottesville?

-The eclectic destination of Asheville offers nightlife and live music.
+The open-minded destination of Asheville offers nightlife and live music.
 Make sure you spend some time hiking while you're in the area.
 Take your pick from the many activities offered here.
 One day is usually not enough time for a trip here as there is plenty to do.

 Even though Charlottesville is a small town, it has plenty of activities to choose from.
 Since there is so much to do in the area, one day is probably not enough for all of it.
 It has many unique tourist attractions and fascinating things to do.